Owner / Director of Sohn Fine Art

-Cassandra Sohn calls the Berkshires of Western Massachusetts home.
-Sohn owns, and is the Director of, Sohn Fine Art in Lenox, MA.
+Sohn calls the Berkshires of Western Massachusetts home.
+She owns, and is the Director of, Sohn Fine Art in Lenox, MA.
 Sohn founded the company in 2011 and runs all departments of the business, including curating featured exhibitions – www.sohnfineart.com.
-Sohn exhibits world-wide and freelances for editorial and commercial clients.
+Sohn exhibits her own photography world-wide.
 She has been published in several books, and was the main contributing photographer for Window on the Park—New York's Most Prestigious Properties On Central Park, published by Images Publishing.
 She graduated from the New School in Manhattan with a Bachelor of Arts in English and Photography.

-Even when Sohn felt landlocked in the mountains she found her sea voice.
-In 2012, she released a body of work “A Sea Feeling in the Mountains” motivated by 19th century artists and writers who found inspiration in the Berkshire region and its visual and metaphorical connection to the sea.
+In 2012, she released “A Sea Feeling in the Mountains” motivated by 19th century artists and writers who found inspiration in the Berkshire region and its visual and metaphorical connection to the sea.
 Sohn followed in the footsteps of Melville, Hawthorne and Thoreau (amongst others) by hiking the same paths, visiting their homes, and studying their works, photographing each environment with the pursuit of a larger meaning and interpretation in her own work.
-In much of this body of work are elements of struggle, darkness, questions of humanity and identity, and searches for meaning.
+Just like the philosophers that inspired her, Sohn’s images reflect queries into humanity and identity, as well as a quest for a larger meaning.